maiamcc/contrasite/_src/gigs.markdown

 ---
 <h3 class="horizline">Upcoming Gigs</h3>

-#### Saturday, March 19th --- [CDNY](//cdny.org) (New York, NY) with the Russet Trio
-Right in the middle of Manhattan, come swing with us to the dulcet sounds of the Russet Trio (Aldo Lavaggi, fiddle; Peter Madsen, guitar & percussion; Greg Richardson, bass).

-#### Friday, April 15th, 10:30PM: "Contracon" with caller [Melanie Axel-Lute](//www.maxellute.net) at [NEFFA](//neffa.org)
-Are you going to be dancing at NEFFA?
-(Hint: yes.)
-Join me and Melanie Axel-Lute for a smörgåsbord of contras Friday evening to get you in the zone for the rest of the festival!

-#### Saturday, May 7th --- [New Haven/Branford](//www.ctcontra.com/nhcd/) (Branford, CT) with the Gotham Gals
-Celebrate spring with a crazy little thing called CONTRADANCE!

-#### Saturday, June 4th --- [CDNY](//cdny.org) (New York, NY) with caller Alex Deis-Lauby
+#### Saturday, June 4th --- [CDNY](//cdny.org) (New York, NY) with caller Paul Morris
 We've got the next generation of callers right here for you, folks!
-Me and Alex are teaming up to bring you an evening of funky fresh contradance; don't miss it!
+Paul and I are teaming up to bring you an evening of funky fresh contradance; don't miss it!

 #### Thursday, June 9th --- [Mt.
 Airy](//www.thursdaycontra.com) (Philadelphia, PA), band TBA
 Get your brotherly love (and [sisterly affection](//en.wikipedia.org/wiki/Nicknames_of_Philadelphia)) on, and come dance with the beautiful humans of Philly!